lua-rocks/core-deprecated/lib/luapi/luapi.md

-+ never call files in your project `readme.md` because these files will be generated automatically; use `parent_directory_name.md` instead (its content will be included into `readme.md` in the process of generation)
++ never call files in your project `readme.md` because these files will be generated automatically; use `parent_directory_name.md` instead (its content will be included into `readme.md` in the generation process)

 [ldoc]: https://stevedonovan.github.io/ldoc/manual/doc.md.html
 [luadoc]: https://keplerproject.github.io/luadoc